adekunleadekoya/BioCardRegister/README.md

 # BestBio

 This mini app provides a user-friendly graphical interface.
 It enumerates the COM ports on a Windows machine.
 If a scanner is attached to any, connection can be esatablished.
-A disconnect buttons breaks any existing connection.
+A disconnect button breaks any existing connection.
 Register card sends a card's serial number to 3way's authentication platform.

 ## Project Structure